-The Last Man 2.0: Chapter V
+The Last Man 2.0, Book One: Chapter V

+I awoke half stupefied, a slave to my inner turmoil.
 Suddenly, Lord Raymond entered my apartment unannounced.
 He came in singing the Tyrolese song of liberty, acknowledging me with a gracious nod, and threw himself on a sofa across from a bust of the Apollo Belvidere.
 After some trivial remarks, he cried cheerfully, looking at the bust, “Like him, I am a victor!
-His head will serve for my new coinage; an omen to my future subjects.”
+His head will serve for my new regal coinage, and an omen to my future subjects!”

 Stung by his insolence, I replied bitterly, “There is a spirit, neither angel nor devil, but rather damned to purgatory.”
 I saw him become pale.
 His eyes were suddenly withdrawn; a tear began to form.

 “And yet,” I replied, “nature always appears patient, while man is capable of ruling fortune, and standing against the gale, until he finds a way to conquer it.”

-“I can speak only of myself,” replied Raymond, “and I am as fair an example to go by as any other.
+“There are more fallacies than truth in your distinction.
+We were not given the opportunity to create ourselves, to choose our dispositions and abilities.
+I can speak only of myself,” replied Raymond, “and I am as fair an example to go by as any other.
 I cannot set my heart to a particular tune, or voluntarily change my will.
 We are born; we choose neither our parents, nor our station; we are educated by others, or by the world’s circumstance, and this cultivation, mingling with our innate disposition, is the soil in which our desires, passions, and motives grow.”

-“There is much truth in what you say,” I replied, “and yet every man feels a freedom of will within him, which, though you may call it delusion, still influences him as he decides?”
+“There is much truth in what you say,” I replied, “and yet every man feels a freedom of will within him, which, though you may call it delusion, still influences him as he decides.”

-“Lionel, if our friendship means anything to you, I beg you: persuade your sister to forgive me.”
+Raymond turned to me: “Lionel, if our friendship means anything to you, I beg you: persuade your sister to forgive me.”

 “The only persuasion I require,” said Perdita, blushing “are your promises, and my ready heart, which whispers to me that they are true.”